OpenAddressesUK/theodolite/app/views/static/about/docs.md

 Our contributors can submit addresses interactively using our [website](https://openaddressesuk.org) or using the [Sorting Office](https://sorting-office.openaddressesuk.org/) APIs and website.

 ###Validation data
 Validation data is collected from our contributors interactively using our website or through APIs.
 Anybody can state if one of the address we publish exists or not.
-This information is then used to calculate the confidence score we associate to each addreess or building blocks.
+This information is then used to calculate the confidence score we associate to each address or building blocks.
+Full documentation on the validation API is in the [Ernest application documentation](https://ernest.openaddressesuk.org).

 ###Updating the data
 Apart from Spend Network's data, that was a one-off contribution, each of the sources described above are currently maintained and updated regularly by their respective publishers.
 It can happen, though, that they do not account for recent changes, such as new streets.
 During Beta we will be updating the reference data and bulk source data every time they are changed.